-At ADVANCE, our purpose is to create a path for maturity and growth within a structured setting and to help our students understand how to do life as an adult.
+Our purpose is to create a path for maturity and growth within a structured setting and to help our students understand how to do life as an adult.
 This process is instrumental for young adults to find success in work, education, and everyday life after they leave the program.
-Within the Social & Self-Reliance component of ADVANCE, learning is centered on the following areas: initiation & self-regulation, sharing space with others, and making connections.
+Within the Social & Self-Reliance component of the Young Adult Program, learning is centered on the following areas: initiation & self-regulation, sharing space with others, and making connections.
 These areas are overarching skills that help young adults establish themselves within a multitude of settings.

 Initiation & Self-Regulation